LOCAL & LIVE BELONGS TO OUR ENTIRE COMMUNITY

 Local & Live founder

-Taking place over the August Bank Holiday in Tunbridge Wells’ historic Calverley Grounds, the Local & Live festival is a two-day celebration of the best live music and culture in our brilliantly creative town and beyond.
+Taking place over the August Bank Holiday in Tunbridge Wells’ historic Calverley Grounds, the Local & Live festival is a four-day celebration of the best live music and culture in our brilliantly creative town and beyond.

 Over the years, the festival has become widely recognised as an annual highlight in the regional events calendar, often giving grassroots artists their biggest show of the year and sometimes even giving them the exposure that propels them to far greater success.